Adversarial Examples Detection with Bayesian Neural Network: Conclusion

-Implementation details of detection methods KD, LID, ODD, ReBeL and \textsc{BATer} are discussed in the following part: \begin{itemize} \item KD~\cite{feinman2017detecting}: The Kernel Density Detection method is implemented by converting the author implementation into pytorch version.
+Implementation details of detection methods KD, LID, ODD, JTLA and \textsc{BATer} are discussed in the following part: \begin{itemize} \item KD~\cite{feinman2017detecting}: The Kernel Density Detection method is implemented by converting the authors' implementation into pytorch version.
 The author implementation is available at Github~\footnote{ \url{https://github.com/rfeinman/detecting-adversarial-samples}}.
 The default parameter values are used for the experiments in this paper. \item LID~\cite{ma2018characterizing}: The Local Intrinsic Dimension detection is implemented by using the code from Github~\footnote{\url{https://github.com/pokaxpoka/deep_Mahalanobis_detector}}.
-The numbers of neighbors used to calculate local intrinsic dimension are $10, 20, 30, 40, 50, 60, 70, 80$ and $90$. \item ODD~\cite{roth2019odds}: Odds are odd is implemented using the author original implementation with code available at Github~\footnote{\url{https://github.com/yk/icml19_public}}.
-The default parameter values are used for the experiment in this paper. \item ReBeL~\cite{raghuram2020detecting}: Reading Between the Layers is implemented using the author original implementation with code available at Github~\footnote{\url{https://github.com/jayaram-r/adversarial-detection}}.
+The numbers of neighbors used to calculate local intrinsic dimension are $10, 20, 30, 40, 50, 60, 70, 80$ and $90$. \item ODD~\cite{roth2019odds}: Odds are odd is implemented using the authors' original implementation with code available at Github~\footnote{\url{https://github.com/yk/icml19_public}}.
+The default parameter values are used for the experiment in this paper. \item JTLA~\cite{raghuram2020detecting}: Joint statistical Testing across DNN Layers for Anomalies is implemented using the authors' original implementation with code available at Github~\footnote{\url{https://github.com/jayaram-r/adversarial-detection}}.
 The test statistic is multinomial.
 The scoring method is p-value.
-Fisher method is used to combine the p-values from different layers.
+The Fisher method is used to combine the p-values from different layers.
 For other parameters, the default values are used. \item \textsc{BATer}: Code is available at Github~\footnote{\url{https://github.com/BayesianDetection/BayesianDetection}}. \end{itemize}